-Strict compliance with the height control in this instance would hinder greatly the residents right to an active use of the open space of the strata unit.
+Strict compliance with the height control in this instance would hinder greatly the resident's right to an active use of the private open space of the dwelling.
 The proposed shade structure provides shelter and protection from the weather, contributing the protection of the health and safety of the occupants.
-The proposed Vergola does not change or add to, the existing and approved building height.
+The proposed Vergola does not change the existing and approved building height.